ValRCS/HowTo_NoSketch/crystal/README.md

 ### Fixed banner to indicate new version at a different site

-We added a fixed div element of class "fixed-banner" that indicated a new version was available at a different site - korpuss.lnb.lv - and a link to the new version.
+We added a fixed div element of class "fixed-banner" that indicated a new version was available at a different site - [Korpuss.lnb.lv](https://korpuss.lnb.lv) - and a link to the new version.

 Also we added a script to move the fixed element to bottom right corner of the screen after a timeout of 10 seconds.